straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 ## Logistic Regression
 Logistic Regression will give a probability.
 Can split into two categories >50% or < 50% and get a binary 0,1 output.
+Logistic regression classifier is a linear classifier so the prediction boundary/line will be straight line.

 <div class="col-sm mt-3 mt-md-0">
     {% include figure.html path="assets/img/coding/logistic-regression.jpg" class="img-fluid rounded z-depth-1" %}